nagydani/seedling/syntax/EXAMPLE01.md

 we have `len` and `bite` functions operating on them (or references to them), the compiler knows what to do.

-Note that the type of the inner functions is omitted.
-However, unlike the first example, this is not because it doesn't have one, but because it is not interesting: Different types would satisfy the specification and it is really not important where and how everything is eventually dropped.
+Note that the input type of the first inner function and the output type of the second inner function are omitted as are their effects.
+However, unlike the first example, this is not because they don't have them, but because they are not interesting: Different types would satisfy the specification and it is really not important where and how everything is eventually dropped.
 We may give different objectives to the Seedling compiler about optimizing for speed, stack space, energy efficiency, object code length, etc. and they may result in different types for the inner functions.
 At this level, we do not care about lower-level details.
 We only specify what we do care about, like the function's type `( str str -( fail )- maybe str )` and the general structure of the algorithm.
 As long as our specification contains no contradictions, the compiler finds us a solution.

+From a type safety perspective, inner functions that are immediately called can be assumed to have all the locals of the calling function as their argument type, unless otherwise specified.
+This is slightly different from having an empty argument type as they can still "reach out" to the local stack of the enclosing function as if they were in an access monad.
+If such inner functions are not immediately used or even exposed ( e. g. by returning them ), explicit declarations of the access monad are required.
+But not in this example.